Business Agility requires operations to adapt and continuously evolve as needed in service of creating value for

 This is the form of agility that most people think of when they hear the term.
-Agile frameworks and methods to encompass multi-step, and potentially multi-team, value streams.
-From traditionally agile processes like software delivery or project management to business processes such as marketing campaigns, annual budgets or home loan processing.
+These are agile frameworks and methods to encompass multi-step, and potentially multi-team, value streams.
+These could include traditionally agile processes like software delivery or project management to business processes such as marketing campaigns, annual budgets or home loan processing.
 Frameworks and methods such as Scrum, Kanban, SAFe, LeSS, Disciplined Agile, or Lean Six Sigma are all, in large part, operating at this level (although it’s true to say that many of the more complex methods operate in the Enterprise Agility domain as well).

 All but the smallest of companies need common processes to ensure consistent outcomes in-line with the expectations of the organisation, board and customers.
 These are used to ensure that all parts of the organisation make appropriate business and financial decisions, manage outputs, and control quality processes.
 Organisational problems occur when these processes conflict or lose sight of the customer (our purpose).
 There are many causes of this including; differing priorities, fear of failure, complex or overloaded governance controls, different management values and principles, or just the historical layers of processes built upon one another from the complexities of running a complex organisation.